dsmith111/ICER-Python/ICERPython/BitPlaneCoding/README.md

 $$ Error = \frac{213-192}{213} * 100 = \text{9.86 percent} $$

 By focusing on transmitting just the first 2 MSB values, we were able to transmit our pixel with only a 10% error!
-As more bits are transmitted, we end up converging to our true pixel value, but as we've demonstrated here, it's better to priortize progressive value transmissions from MSB -> LSB.
+As more bits are transmitted, we end up converging to our true pixel value, but as we've demonstrated here, it's better to prioritize progressive value transmissions from MSB -> LSB.

 ## What is a Context Model?
 _WIP_